← All posts

 Frequently asked questions

-Should I offer a discount if a customer asks?
+Should I ever offer a discount?

-Does raising prices actually lose customers?
+Does raising prices actually cause you to lose customers?

 Related reading